elizabethhyer/crwn-clothing/README.md

 ## Installation
 To run this application in your local environment, please follow these steps:

-Clone this repository
+Clone this repository \n
-Run 'npm install'
+Run 'npm install' \n
-Run 'npm start'
+Run 'npm start' \n

 ## Contributing
 Bug reports and pull requests are welcome on Github at: https://github.com/elizabethhyer/crwn-clothing